Mongolia–Russia border: History

-Russian had expanded far into Siberia during the course of the 17th century, bringing it into conflict with Qing China, who at that time ruled Mongolia (called 'Outer' Mongolia, to differentiate it from Inner Mongolia which was under more effective Chinese control).
-Much of the line of the today's Mongolia–Russia border line was set by the Treaty of Kyakhta (1727) between the Russian and China, however the treaty left Tuva on the Chinese side of the border.
+Russia had expanded far into Siberia during the course of the 17th century, bringing it into conflict with Qing China, which at that time ruled Mongolia (called 'Outer' Mongolia, to differentiate it from Inner Mongolia which was under more effective Chinese control).
+Much of the line of today's Mongolia–Russia border was set by the Treaty of Kyakhta between Russia and China; however, the treaty left Tuva on the Chinese side of the border.
 The line was confirmed via the Treaty of Saint Petersburg in 1881.

-With China engulfed in chaos following the collapse of the Qing dynasty in 1911, Mongolian nationalists seized the opportunity to declared Outer Mongolia independent, with the support of Russia.
+With China engulfed in chaos following the collapse of the Qing dynasty in 1911, Mongolian nationalists seized the opportunity to declare Outer Mongolia independent, with the support of Russia.
 Russia also took advantage of China's weakness to annex Tuva, thereby creating the modern Mongolia–Russia border.
 In 1915 the Second Treaty of Kyakhta was signed, by which Russia acknowledged formal Chinese suzerainty over Mongolia, albeit with Russia maintaining significant influence, leaving the country in effect as a semi-autonomous condominium.
-Following the Russian Revolution in 1917 China invaded Mongolia in an attempt to re-assert full control, however they were ultimately repulsed by Mongol and Soviet Russian forces, with Mongolia declaring independence in 1921, which was not recognised by China until 1946.
+Following the Russian Revolution in 1917, China invaded Mongolia in an attempt to re-assert full control; however, they were ultimately repulsed by Mongol and Soviet Russian forces, with Mongolia declaring independence in 1921, which was not recognised by China until 1946.
 Although an independent Tuvan People's Republic was declared in 1921, this small country became fully annexed into the Soviet Union in 1944, whereupon the former Mongolia–Tuva border became a section of the Mongolia–Soviet border.
-The latter stayed stable for the rest of the Soviet Union's existence, and continued as the Mongolia–Russia border after the dissolution of the Soviet Union in 1991.
+The latter remained stable for the rest of the Soviet Union's existence, and continued as the Mongolia–Russia border after the dissolution of the Soviet Union in 1991.

 Border crossings

 At the border there are ten official crossing points.
 Two of them are railway crossings, but only one (Naushki) has passenger traffic.
 Three highway border crossing points are designated as "multilateral", for any passport holders (Tashanta-TcagaanNur, Kyakhta-Aganbulag, Solovjovsk - Erentsav).
 Another five highway border crossing points are designated as "bilateral", meaning that they are only open to the citizens of the two bordering countries, and not to third-country nationals.
-The border crossing point near the famous Khövsgöl lake (Mondy-Khankh) is bilateral.
+The border crossing point near Lake Khövsgöl (Mondy-Khankh) is bilateral.